Peter Orner

 Peter Orner is an American writer.
-He is the author of two novels, two story collections and a book of essays.
+He is the author of three novels, three short story collections and two books of essays.
 Orner holds the Professorship of English and Creative Writing at Dartmouth College and was formerly a professor of creative writing at San Francisco State University.
-He spent 2016 and 2017 on a Fulbright in Namibia teaching at the University of Namibia.
+He spent 2016 and 2017 on a Fulbright Grant in Namibia teaching at the University of Namibia.

 Early life and education

-Orner was born in Chicago.
+Orner was born in Chicago and grew up in Highland Park, Illinois.
 He graduated from the University of Michigan in 1990.
 He later earned a Juris Doctor degree from Northeastern University School of Law, and an MFA from the Iowa Writer's Workshop.